 Filling food and cosmetics hygienically and safely is a challenge in many cases, but is crucial to the quality and shelf life of the end product.
-To support you in this, we offer comprehensive microbiological validation of your sterilization processes so that packaging and filling processes can be designed safely and resource-efficiently.
+To support you in this, we offer comprehensive microbiological validation of your sterilization processes and aseptic lines so that packaging and filling processes can be designed safely and resource-efficiently.

 Using defined test organisms, we precisely quantify the inactivation efficiency of your packaging and machine sterilization.
 For this purpose, bioindicators (artificially contaminated carrier materials such as packaging or machine parts) are introduced into the real process.
 Based on the results of the microbiological validation, we advise you on process optimization and system design.
 At the same time, we provide you with microbiological proof of efficacy in accordance with the recommendations and information sheets of the VDMA.